valkarinc/keystore/README.md

 # KeyStore Program

 An open-source, basic functional KeyStore program written in Java.
-This repository includes tools for signing and authenticating files or data using cryptographic methods and managing Java JAR file signing via a graphical user interface.
+This repository includes tools for signing and authenticating files or data using cryptographic methods and managing Java JAR file signing via GUI.

 ## Features